Measurement of the energy response of the ATLAS calorimeter to charged pions from $W^{\pm}\rightarrow\tau^{\pm}(\rightarrow\pi^{\pm}\nu_{\tau})\nu_{\tau}$ events in Run 2 data: Data and samples of simulated events

 \section{Data and samples of simulated events}

 The $pp$ collision data analysed were recorded with the ATLAS detector from 2015 to 2018 at a centre-of-mass energy, $\sqrt{s}$, of 13~\TeV.
-The average number of $pp$ interactions per bunch crossing was 33.7.
+The average number of $pp$ interactions per bunch crossing was 33.7\footnote{The average number of $pp$ interactions per bunch crossing is calculated in data using the instantaneous per bunch luminosity \cite{ATLAS-CONF-2019-021} and a reference inelastic cross section which we take to be 80 mb.} and it varied from $\approx$10 to $\approx$65.
 Events were selected by missing transverse momentum (\met) triggers~\cite{TRIG-2019-01}.
 After the application of data-quality requirements~\cite{DAPR-2018-01}, the data sample corresponds to an integrated luminosity of 139~\ifb\ with an uncertainty of 1.7\%~\cite{ATLAS-CONF-2019-021} obtained using the LUCID-2 detector~\cite{LUCID2} for the primary luminosity measurements.

 Samples of simulated events created using Monte Carlo techniques are used to model the Standard Model processes.
-The main signal processes are $W(\rightarrow\tau\nu)+$jets and top pair production (\ttbar), with smaller signal contributions from single top production and small background contributions from $W(\rightarrow e\nu,\mu\nu)+$jets and $Z(\rightarrow\nu\nu)+$jets.
+The main signal processes are $W(\rightarrow\tau\nu_\tau)+$jets and top pair production (\ttbar), with smaller signal contributions from single top production and small background contributions from $W(\rightarrow e\nu_e,\mu\nu_\mu)+$jets and $Z(\rightarrow\nu\nu)+$jets.
 Other processes are cross-checked with simulated event samples and found to be negligible.

 The production of $W+$jets and $Z+$jets was simulated with the \SHERPA[2.2.1]~\cite{Gleisberg:2008ta,Bothmann:2019yzt} generator using matrix elements (MEs) with next-to-leading-order (NLO) accuracy for up to two jets, and matrix elements with leading-order accuracy for up to four jets, calculated with the Comix~\cite{Gleisberg:2008fv} and \OPENLOOPS~\cite{Cascioli:2011va,Denner:2016kdg} libraries.
 They were matched with the \SHERPA parton shower~\cite{Schumann:2007mg} using the \MEPSatNLO prescription~\cite{Hoeche:2011fd,Hoeche:2012yf,Catani:2001cc,Hoeche:2009rj} with the set of tuned parameters (tune) developed by the \SHERPA authors.
 All polarisation effects in $\tau$-lepton production were retained by using a full matrix element calculation, and were propagated to its decay in the \textsc{HADRONS++} module, which implements intermediate hadronic resonances and spin-correlation effects.
 The \NNPDF[3.0nnlo] set of parton distribution functions (PDFs)~\cite{Ball:2014uwa} was used and the samples are normalised to a next-to-next-to-leading-order (NNLO) prediction~\cite{Anastasiou:2003ds}.